-Retaliation is an adverse action taken against anyone for reporting, supporting, or assisting in the reporting and/or adjudication of any of the behaviors prohibited in this Code, or against anyone perceived to be involved in any of these actions.
-Retaliation may include intimidation, violation of a No Contact order, harassment, efforts to impede an investigation, or filing a false or bad faith cross-complaint.
+Retaliation is an adverse action taken against anyone for reporting, supporting, or assisting in the reporting and/or adjudication of any of the behaviors prohibited in this Code, the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493, or any other University policy, or against anyone perceived to be involved in any of these Retaliation may include intimidation, violation of a No Contact order, harassment, efforts to impede an investigation, or filing a false or bad faith cross-complaint.
 Retaliation under this Code is prohibited by University policy, state, and federal law.
-Retaliation is a violation of policy whether or not the underlying complaint is found to be a violation of policy.
-Retaliatory conduct will be handled under the Student Conduct Code.
+Retaliation is a violation of policy regardless of whether the underlying complaint is found to be a violation of policy.